Children's (Pediatric) CT (Computed Tomography)

 What are some common uses of the procedure?

-CT is used to help diagnose a wide range of conditions that can be due to injury or illness.
+CT is used to help diagnose a wide range of conditions due to injury or illness.

 In children, CT is typically used to diagnose causes of abdominal pain, evaluate for injury after trauma, diagnose and stage cancer, monitor response to treatment for cancer, and diagnose and monitor infectious or inflammatory disorders.